ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step02.md

 In this lab, you will perform the following tasks:

-1. create a feature branch in which to perform your work
 1. update the reverse-domain ID
 1. add at least one platform to your project (iOS or Android)
 1. initialize the Ionic Pro Client